 Seniors may work, as a group, on a capstone experience producing a substantial video production.
-Prerequisite: Permission of the Department Chair
+Prerequisite: Permission of the Department Chair presupposed.
+The course consists of three lecture hours and one two-hour laboratory per week.

 CS 131 4 Computer Science I